 I discovered a Yoga manual about the same time as my injury in a jumble sale, and practiced the movements and meditations in this book daily to help with my pain.
 I still love Yoga, although being hyper-mobile meant that Yoga didn't help me to stabilise my broken over-mobile body.

 I continued to stay as active as I could, although there were times when I was bed ridden with pain.
 I continued to study Ballet into my twenties partly because I loved it and couldn't bear to give it up.... and as much as anything because I was determined to walk without a limp.
 My dance classes where next to a body building gym..... so I tried that too.
-The combination of dance and weights seemed to work better for me than Yoga alone..... and so kettlebells became my friend also.... and yes this is a theme I will do anything to stay moving and strong.
+The combination of dance and weights seemed to work better for me than Yoga alone..... and so kettlebells became my friend also.... and yes this is a theme I will try anything and everything to stay moving, strong and pain free.

-I was offered a "Harrington rod" (spinal fusion) at seventeen but had this strange idea that if I could keep my muscular system strong it would support my battered spine, and was very reluctant to loose the mobility in nearly half my spine much to the disgust of the surgeon.
+I was offered a "Harrington rod" (spinal fusion) at seventeen but had this "strange idea" that if I could keep my muscular system strong it would support my battered spine, and was very reluctant to loose the mobility in nearly half my spine much to the disgust of the surgeon.
 I asked for another year to see if I could rehabilitate myself... he reminded me that he was the expert here and to expect a wheel chair if I didn't follow his advice.
-I must say here that this is a far less common attitude and I find most surgeons know are happy to support my madcap ideas to dodge surgery.
+I must say that now this is a far less common attitude...
+I find most surgeons now are happy to support my madcap ideas to dodge surgery.

 Then in 1991 when I was living in North London I heard about this "Pilates Studio" to be honest I didn't really know what Pilates was but found I was able to stabilise my spine better and finally started to gain more control over my body and reduce the pain and instability.
 Although the courses where expenses and I was earning very little.
 So I would save for several months to pay for a six week block, then would have to give up until I had saved for another six week block.
 Even with my sporadic attendance the Pilates sessions managed to stabilise me in a way that no other form of movement or exercise had in the past.